fadhilx/jekyll-multi-paginate/README.md

 ## Usage

-To initial your page as pagination page put attribute `paginate: ` to your specified page Front Matter attribute and set the value to maximum number of post for each pages
+To initial your page as pagination page add attribute `paginate: ` to your specified page Front Matter attribute and set the value to maximum number of post for each pages

-Here is the three attribute and its function that you can/need to put to your page Front Matter to make it works as you want
+Here is the three attribute and its function that you can/need to add to your page Front Matter to make it works as you want

 |Attributes			|Accepted Value/Type			|Function/Description	|
 |-------------------|-------------------------------|-----------------------|